 1. Use a chamber guide, one piece cleaning rod and patches to run Hoppe’s No. 9 Solvent down the bore; then

 2. Follow with a dry patch, and then a patch with a few drops of gun oil to finish.
-A light coat of oil is all that should remain in the bore, so if it looks kind of wet, run a single dry patch or clean bore snake to remove the excess oil.
+A light film of oil is all that should remain in the bore.
+Follow with several dry patches or clean bore snake to remove the excess oil.

 We strongly recommend a thorough cleaning after every range session.
 For this procedure: